sbelak/tide/README.md

 # tide

-A Clojure library for working with timeseries data.
+A Clojure library for time series analysis.

 Currently it implements the following algorithms: